bernaferrari/default-opener/README.md

 ### Settings

-Access via **Opener > Settings** or `Cmd+,`:
+Access via **Default Opener > Settings** or `Cmd+,`:
 - View current version and build number
 - Check for updates manually
-- See if updates are available

 ### Tips

-- Use the search bar to quickly find file types
+- Use the search bar to quickly find file types (also searches bundle IDs like "microsoft")
 - Click on an app in the sidebar to see all files it handles
 - Use "Change All" to reassign all files from one app to another
-- The refresh button spins while loading - wait for it to stop before making changes
+- Right-click any row to copy information or change the default
 - Create a backup before installing new apps

 ## Supported File Types